October 1996:

 |____Ada Victoria b 20 November 1893, d 31 July 1911 age 17 - Hodgkins disease

-in memory of her brother, Alfred Ernest?
+been in memory of her brother, Alfred Ernest?
 Her youngest baby was my father, Leslie Victor.
-He was born in 1919, so
+He was born in 1919,

 Tracing a family history can take you right back to hundreds of years ago, as we have been very aware at the